thomas779/developer-docs/blog/2023-03-09-account-recovery-contracts/index.md

 Normal operations of the Account do not require the approval of any Recovery Contacts in the module.
 When a user loses access to their wallet, they can reach out to their recovery contacts or methods to sign a transaction to recover their account.

 The owner of the account decides the threshold for the number of guardians needed for recovery, as well as the number of guardians.
 A typical single-owner account can have 3 guardians with a threshold of 2.
 This increases the likelihood that a single guardian can overtake the account.
-By default, CANDIDE Wallet makes the threshold the majority (> 50%), making the experience more straightforward on its interface.
+By default, Candide Wallet makes the threshold the majority (> 50%), making the experience more straightforward on its interface.

 ### Privacy in mind
 Owners are encouraged to add fresh recovery addresses.
 This makes them private and eliminates the possibility of malicious contacts cooperating against an owner.
 By design, a recovery contact does not need to necessarily store value in their account to maintain their duties, even during a recovery process.
 We explore this design below in detail.

 ### Recovery Delay Period

 A recovery period for an account is a period during which the ownership transfer is delayed after all recovery contacts confirm their signatures.
 This delay period is intended to provide users with additional protection against the risk of malicious guardians overtaking the account.
 During the delay period, the owner of the account can cancel a recovery in the process if they still own the account.
 The length of the period can vary.
-CANDIDE Wallet by default offers a fixed grace period of several days.
+Candide Wallet by default offers a fixed grace period of several days.

 ### Censorship Resistant